Creating and Running a Yii 2 Project in ServBay

 , actionMysql

-), you need to create a users
+), you must create a users

 /Applications/ServBay/www/servbay-yii2-app

-1The system will prompt for confirmation; type
+1The system will prompt you for confirmation; type

 yes

-.Edit the Migration File: Open the newly created migration file and edit the
+Edit Migration File: Open the newly created migration file and define the

-table.php<?php use yii\db\Migration; /** * Handles the creation of table `{{%users}}`. */ class mXXXXXXXXXXXXXX_create_users_table extends Migration // XXXXXXXXXXXXXX is the timestamp { /** * {@inheritdoc} */ public function up() { $this->createTable('{{%users}}', [ // {{%users}} supports prefix usage if configured 'id' => $this->primaryKey(), 'name' => $this->string()->notNull(), 'email' => $this->string()->notNull()->unique(), 'created_at' => $this->timestamp()->defaultExpression('CURRENT_TIMESTAMP'), 'updated_at' => $this->timestamp()->defaultExpression('CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP'), ]); // Optional: Add index for efficient querying $this->createIndex( 'idx-users-email', '{{%users}}', 'email', true // true for unique index ); } /** * {@inheritdoc} */ public function down() { // Drop index $this->dropIndex( 'idx-users-email', '{{%users}}' ); // Drop table $this->dropTable('{{%users}}'); } }
+method.php<?php use yii\db\Migration; /** * Handles the creation of table `{{%users}}`. */ class mXXXXXXXXXXXXXX_create_users_table extends Migration // XXXXXXXXXXXXXX is the timestamp { /** * {@inheritdoc} */ public function up() { $this->createTable('{{%users}}', [ // {{%users}} supports table prefixes if configured 'id' => $this->primaryKey(), 'name' => $this->string()->notNull(), 'email' => $this->string()->notNull()->unique(), 'created_at' => $this->timestamp()->defaultExpression('CURRENT_TIMESTAMP'), 'updated_at' => $this->timestamp()->defaultExpression('CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP'), ]); // Optional: add index for faster queries $this->createIndex( 'idx-users-email', '{{%users}}', 'email', true // true means a unique index ); } /** * {@inheritdoc} */ public function down() { // Drop the index $this->dropIndex( 'idx-users-email', '{{%users}}' ); // Drop the table $this->dropTable('{{%users}}'); } }

 1